 Depending on how much your PHEV emission is, you are likely to pay between £0-£100 for your first year and £140 every year after that, depending on the levels of CO2 emissions.

-For Zero-emission vehicles to be exempt from any road tax in the UK, the list price of car had to be under £40,000.
+For Zero-emission vehicles to be exempt from any road tax in the UK, the list price of cars had to be under £40,000.

-Even though Tesla vehicles were exempt from the Road Tax due to 0g/km of CO2 emissions, as a Tesla owner, you still had to pay this additional tax.
+Even though Tesla vehicles were exempt from the Road Tax due to 0g/km of CO2 emissions, as a Tesla owner, you still had to pay the additional UK luxury car tax.

-As part of changes in the 2020 budget, pure battery-operated EVs are now exempt from this additional tax.
+As part of changes in the 2020 budget, pure battery-operated EVs are now fully exempt from this additional luxury tax.

-If you have your first tax year tax due in 2020 or 2021, that’s a massive saving of £1625 as you can benefit for all “premium tax” years until 2025.
+If you have your first tax year tax due in 2020 or 2021, that’s a massive saving of £1625 as you can benefit from all “premium tax” years until 2025.

-Based on the information about BEVs, PHEVs and luxury tax mentioned above, here’s how it looks:
+Based on the information about BEVs, PHEVs and luxury tax mentioned above, here’s how it looks based on CO2 emissions:

-How much is Road Tax for Tesla in the UK
+How Much is Road Tax for Teslas in the UK?

-Zero road tax for a zero-emissions vehicle! (click to tweet)
+Zero road tax for a zero-emissions vehicle!
+Sweet. (click to tweet)

-You don’t need to pay anything towards road tax if you own a Tesla but you are still required to tax it every year.
+You don’t need to pay anything towards UK road tax if you own a Tesla but you are still required to tax it (at £0) every year.

 Here’s the step-by-step process of how to tax your Electric Vehicle in the UK.

-Step #1.
-Go to this link and click “Start now >” button.
+- Step #1.
+Go to this link and click the “Start now” button.

-If you found this guide useful, don’t forget signing up to TeslaStir newsletter so you don’t miss on any new updates from TeslaStir in the future.
+If you found this Tesla road tax UK guide useful, don’t forget to sign up for the TeslaStir newsletter so you don’t miss any new updates from TeslaStir in the future.
 You can also follow me on Instagram for my adventures on my Tesla Model 3.